react-cosmos/react-cosmos/README.md

 ## Decorators

-Wrapping components inside JSX fixtures is easy, but can become repetitive. _Decorators_ can be used to apply one or more component wrappers to a group of fixtures automatically.
+Wrapping components inside fixtures is easy, but can become repetitive. _Decorators_ can be used to apply one or more component wrappers to a group of fixtures automatically.

 A `cosmos.decorator` file looks like this: